 Maybe it’s a level of frugality that just doesn’t appeal to most of us, but look at the results.
 There isn’t any mention of the final wealth he had amassed (Paul passed away last year), but it was enough that he could donate $2m to two New Jersey schools during his retirement.
 Not too shabby for a guy that never graduated high school!
 This is just one example, but there are loads of them out there and they all make fascinating reading.

 The key similarities in all the cases are that these individuals kept grinding away with their savings; they picked the best companies that consistently generate returns well above their cost of capital (usually in very stable industries); and they had diversified portfolios across a number of stocks and other asset classes.
 The effect of the occasional bankruptcy ends up as a small blip on returns with even modest diversification, and this assumes that an investor holds until that point of permanent 100% capital loss on a given stock.
 Even owning just one or two long-term winners can have a massive impact on the final portfolio value.

 Consider the example of a $1,000 investment in Hershey, which I wrote about a few days ago.
 Forty years ago Hershey shares changed hands for around $0.95 in today’s prices (i.e. inflation and split-adjusted).
-Today the stock price of Hershey is about $90, and our investor would be sitting on a value of $22,500 from an initial $235 outlay.
-That’t doesn’t include dividends either – purely capital appreciation.
+Today the stock price of Hershey is about $90, and an investor would be sitting on $9,500 from an initial $100 investment.
+That doesn’t include dividends either – purely capital appreciation.

 Those are absolutely phenomenal returns, showing that having one or two big winners can have significant impact on a diversified portfolio.
 Nothing is certain in life, especially not the future.
 However, making sure savings are invested regularly into a diversified portfolio across several asset classes gives you the best chance to get compounding on your side.
 The earlier you start the better.
 After all, you could end up being one of the undercover millionaires living among us!